Best Car Interior Cleaner - The Top 5

 In saying this, most of the standard interior cleaners available won't leave much of a protective coating (even if they say they do).
 Proper protective coatings will need to be applied separately and are usually made from stronger artificially enhanced polymers that cure over time.

 4. Does it leave a scent?

 This one is down to personal preference.
 I don't like fake smells in cars.
-Most of them don't last long either, so if you want a nice smell in your car, buy an odor eliminator air freshener.
-These will last much longer
+Most of them don't last long either.
+If you want a nice smell in your car, buy an odor eliminator air freshener, the smell will last much longer.

 5. Is it water based or does it contain oils?

 If the interior cleaner you are looking at is one that can be used on all surfaces, then there's a good chance it's a PH neutral water based one.
 These are generally safe to use on any hard or soft surface (although you should always carry out a patch test first!).

 Some interior cleaners still contain harsh chemicals, oils and sometimes alcohol.
 These should only be used a few times a year or if you're carrying out a restoration.

 How To Clean The Interior Of Your Car (Like A Pro)

 Professional car detailers are masters at keeping vehicles looking like new and there are lots of 'tricks of the trade' when it comes to car interior cleaning.

 It's not that difficult to get the interior of your car looking like new again with the right tools, a good cleaner and some elbow grease.